Site Overlay

 Like humans, and all mammals, female cows produce milk only after they have given birth, and then, only for a limited amount of time, (around ten months) not indefinitely, as some people mistakenly believe.
 Just as our milk is intended for us to feed our babies, so is a cow’s milk designed by Mother Nature for them to feed and nourish their babies.

 And then, if that wasn’t bad enough, we take their milk from them several times each day.
 And for what?
 So humans can “enjoy” it.
 The cow babies never get to drink their Mother’s milk or receive love from her.
 Dairy cows have been bred to produce unnatural amounts of milk to the extent that they are sometimes so heavy they can’t even stand up without chains holding their legs together, or machines holding them up.
+So not only was their baby stolen from them, now they have to be shackled and uncomfortable, and milked daily, just so humans can drink their milk.

 The female adult cows are milked repeatedly multiple times each day until their milk runs out, at which point, they are forced again to become pregnant.
 Called “artificial insemination” this practice happens against their will since what animal would willingly get pregnant, only to have to give up her baby again, and again?
 Cows are put in what some farmers call a “rape rack” which holds the cow in place.
+Why is this acceptable?
+How can we justify such cruelty?
 And the cycle continues.
 Imagine this horror happening again and again, the Mama cows never getting to be with the babies they brought into this world.
 Any Mother, or female on Earth should be able to imagine this horror and see the evil in this practice.
 How can we call ourselves civilized, when this is how we treat our fellow earthlings?
 Is it okay because we are smarter, because we can claim to be sentient and wrongly say they aren’t?
 Is it okay because it happens behind closed doors, or because “this is how it’s always been done?”

 Female baby cows are sent off to giant feed lots where they are fed artificial milk brimming with antibiotics and other medicines, which they drink from machines or bottles until they are old enough to be impregnated and forcibly milked for all of their days, just like their Mothers.
 They never know their Mother’s love, or get to drink their Mother’s milk.
 When the female calves are around 15 months old, they will begin the process of forced impregnation.
+Rape if we’re really honest.
 All so we humans can steal their milk, in order to make cheese, yogurt, ice cream and other products.
 After being milked and pregnant for 3-4 years, these females are “spent,” and sent to slaughter.

 From The Independent, “Ethical farming of animals is a seductive fantasy.
 The inherent practices of the dairy industry are brutal and profit driven.
 Some farms are particularly bad and some are absolutely horrific, but it’s important to understand that maintaining a profitable dairy herd is itself an unethical pursuit.